Hepatitis E

 SpecialtyInfectious diseases, obstetrics and gynaecology Edit this on Wikidata

 Hepatitis E is a viral hepatitis (liver inflammation) caused by infection with a virus called hepatitis E virus (HEV).
-HEV is a positive-sense single-stranded RNA icosahedral virus with a 7.5 kilobase genome.
+HEV virus is a positive-strand RNA icosahedral virus with a 7.5 kb genome.
 HEV has a fecal-oral transmission route.
-It is one of five known hepatitis viruses: A, B, C, D, and E. Infection with this virus was first documented in 1955 during an outbreak in New Delhi, India.[1]
+Infection with this virus was first documented in 1955 during an outbreak in New Delhi, India.[1]

 Molecular biology

-The genome is approximately 7200 bases in length, is a polyadenylated single-strand RNA molecule that contains three discontinuous and partially overlapping open reading frames (ORFs) along with 5' and 3' cis-acting elements, which have important roles in HEV replication and transcription.
-ORF1 encode a methyltransferase, protease, helicase and replicase; ORF2 encode the capsid protein and ORF3 encodes a protein of undefined function.
-A three-dimensional, atomic-resolution structure of the capsid protein in the context of a virus-like particle has been described.[2]
-An in vitro culture system is not yet available.
+The genome is approximately 7200 bases in length and has three open reading frames (ORFs) along with 5' and 3' cis acting elements, which have important roles to play in HEV replication and transcription.
+ORF1 encode a methyl transferase, protease, helicase and replicase; ORF2 encode the capsid protein and ORF3 encodes a protein of undefined function.

 Epidemiology

-The incidence of hepatitis E is highest in juveniles and adults between the ages of 15 and 40.
+The incidence of hepatitis E is highest in adults between the ages of 15 and 40.
 Though children often contract this infection as well, they less frequently become symptomatic.
-Mortality rates are generally low, for hepatitis E is a “self-limiting” disease, in that it usually goes away by itself and the patient recovers.
+Mortality rates are generally low, for Hepatitis E is a “self-limiting” disease, in that it usually goes away by itself and the patient recovers.
 However, during the duration of the infection (usually several weeks), the disease severely impairs a person’s ability to work, care for family members, and obtain food.
-Hepatitis E occasionally develops into an acute, severe liver disease, and is fatal in about 2% of all cases.
+Hepatitis E occasionally develops into an acute severe liver disease, and is fatal in about 2% of all cases.
 Clinically, it is comparable to hepatitis A, but in pregnant women the disease is more often severe and is associated with a clinical syndrome called fulminant hepatic failure.
-Pregnant women, especially those in the third trimester, suffer an elevated mortality rate from the disease of around 20%.[citation needed]
+Pregnant women, especially those in the third trimester, suffer an elevated mortality rate from the disease ~20%.

 Patterns